Salakot: Pith helmets

 The salakot was most widely adopted by the British Empire.
 They began experimenting with derivative designs in search of a lightweight hat for troops serving in tropical regions.
 This led to a succession of designs ultimately resulting in the "Colonial pattern" pith helmet.

 French marines also introduced the early version of the salacco to the French Antilles, where it became the salako.

+Military use in the Philippines

+The salakot was used as the headgear by the Philippine Republican Army, the military force of the First Philippine Republic.
+It was worn alongside the Mambisa Rayadillo uniform and served both practical and symbolic purposes, the salakot provided protection from the tropical climate while also gave Filipino soldiers a distinctive appearance that made them easily distinguishable from their colonial adversaries during the Philippine Revolution, and the Philippine–American War.
+In contemporary times, the salakot continues to be used by the Philippine government for state and military ceremonies, it is often worn by Honor guards during the celebration of Philippine independence in June 12.

 Cultural significance

 The salakot is a common symbol for Filipino identity, often worn by the National personification Juan dela Cruz along with a barong tagalog.
 The kattukung made from bottle gourd is also commonly associated with the 18th-century Ilocano revolutionary leader Diego Silang.

 In 2012, Teofilo Garcia of Abra in Luzon, expert artisan of a special kind of salakot made of bottle gourd (Lagenaria siceraria) was awarded by the National Commission for Culture and the Arts with the "Gawad sa Manlilikha ng Bayan" (National Living Treasures Award) for his dedication to the traditional craft of making gourd salakot, affirming the status of the salakot as one of the intangible cultural heritage of the Philippines under the traditional craftsmanship category.